fpvandoorn/LeanCourse24/README.md

 ### Using Codespaces

-You can temporarily play with Lean using Github codespaces.
-This requires a Github account, and you can only use it for a limited amount of time each month.
-If you are signed in to Github, click here:
+You can temporarily play with Lean using GitHub codespaces.
+This requires a GitHub account, and you can only use it for a limited amount of time each month.
+If you are signed in to GitHub, click here:

 <a href='https://codespaces.new/fpvandoorn/LeanCourse24' target="_blank" rel="noreferrer noopener"><img src='https://github.com/codespaces/badge.svg' alt='Open in GitHub Codespaces' style='max-width: 100%;'></a>